sytabaresa/kingly/README.md

   - A -ev> B and A < OUTER_A with OUTER_A -ev>C !! : there are two valid transitions triggered by
    `ev`.
 While it is possible to decide deterministically which transition should proceed, this unduely complicated the input testing generation so we forbid non-deterministic transitions
+  - NOTE TO SELF: absolutely write that contract
 - `updateModel :: ExtendedState -> ExtendedStateUpdates -> ExtendedState` must be a pure function
  (this is important in particular for the tracing mechanism which triggers two execution of this function with the same parameters)